Presented by the National Screen Institute – Canada (NSI)

 How will participants be selected?

-The CBC New Indigenous Voices faculty, in consultation with an Elder and industry representatives, will select up to nine students.
-Selections will be based on each candidate’s strength, suitability and experience related to the film and television industry and a firm resolve to commit the required time to fully participate in the course.
+Up to nine students are selected by program faculty, in consultation with an elder and industry representatives.
+Selections will be based on each candidate’s suitability and experience related to the film and television industries and a firm resolve to commit the required time to fully participate in the course.

 When will I know if I have been selected?

-Successful candidates will be notified at the end of April, 2017.
+Successful candidates will be notified by April 3, 2020.
 Only successful candidates will be contacted by phone.
 Unsuccessful applicants will be notified by email.

 Why do I have to submit a travel plan (non-Winnipeg applicants)?